-Does the proposed SRL offer a significant value proposition?
-Does the proposed SRL offer a significant value proposition?
-The objective of this application is to create a "hPSCs core facility" which has 3 main goals: (1) on demand derivation and genetic modification of hPSCs, especially from ethnic minorities relevant for California, (2) produce differentiated cells from hPSCs for modeling disease, and (3) provide training on hPSCs.
+GWG Votes Does the proposed SRL offer a significant value proposition?
+Yes : 14 The objective of this application is to create a "hPSCs core facility" which has 3 main goals: (1) on demand derivation and genetic modification of hPSCs, especially from ethnic minorities relevant for California, (2) produce differentiated cells from hPSCs for modeling disease, and (3) provide training on hPSCs.
 This is very high value in the context of this institution and the surrounding environment.
 This platform will cover a gap between equivalent resources based at nearby institutions.
 This includes location, time of commute, and also population diversity.
 This institution seems located in an under-resourced area with direct contact to ethnic minority individuals.
 This proposal seeks to establish a stem cell core facility that will serve the institute's own researchers as well as that of neighboring institutions.
 The proposal fills a gap in an area that does not have a stem cell core.
 The proposal offers significant value; it aims to serve researchers at institutions with a high percentage of minority populations and create stem-cell models of diseases prevalent in underserved populations.
 The proposal is addressing an underserved population.
 For research, yes.
 However, the proposed stem cell course will serve only 24 students over the life of the award.
 This diminishes the value of the potential award.
-Additional efforts are needed to warrant support for course development Twenty-four students over the course of the award scome too small rwenty-rour students over the course of the award seems too small. none Is the project well planned and designed?
-Most of the services are well planned and designed. • The proposal has a clear focus on specific stem cell models and provides a list of expected users that align with the proposal's scientific goals.
-The third proposed offering is a little broad in scope with concretion of soveral differentiated The time proposed onering is a fittle broad in scope with generation of several differentiated cell lineages.
+Additional efforts are needed to warrant support for course development.
+Twenty-four students over the course of the award seems too small.
+No: Nemry-room students over the course of the award seems too small. none 0 GWG Votes Is the project well planned and designed?
+Yes: Most of the services are well planned and designed.
+14 The proposal has a clear focus on specific stem cell models and provides a list of expected users that align with the proposal's scientific goals.
+The third proposed offering is a little broad in scope with generation of several differentiated cell lineages.
 This may require extensive training of personnel on each of these differentiation protocols with no guarantee that all cell lineages will be requested.
 It may be wise to make available only two or three differentiated cell products to start with, and expand to more lineages upon request.
 The project includes all the details necessary in terms of planning.
-The size of the core facility looks appropriate even if the space dedicated for cell culture room seems relatively small. • The space is small, which may limit the accessibility and potential impact of the SRL.
-The space is rather small. • none Is the project feasible?
-The proposal includes a detailed plan that appears achievable.
-The PIs are leaders in the Proposed stem cell research areas.
+The size of the core facility looks appropriate even if the space dedicated for cell culture room seems relatively small.
+The space is small, which may limit the accessibility and potential impact of the SRL.
+The space is rather small.
+No: • none 0 le the market for all le O GWG Votes Is the project feasible?
+Yes : 14 The proposal includes a detailed plan that appears achievable.
+The Pls are leaders in the proposed stem cell research areas.
 The institution will provide significant resources for planning and building the facility.
 The project is well planned and the plan is convincing.
 The team has the right expertise.
 The application includes a plan for self-sustainability which is convincing.
 Most services offered are standard (iPSC generation, gene editing, hands-on training) and have been successful at numerous other cores.
 These will also be feasible at the applicant institution.
+The timeline proposed is feasible.